PennyLaneAI/qml/glossary.rst

     :doc:`Quantum Gradient </glossary/quantum_gradient>`
         The derivative of a quantum computation with respect to the parameters of a circuit.

+    :doc:`Quantum Machine Learning </whatisqml>`
+        Quantum machine learning is a research area that explores the interplay of ideas from quantum computing and machine learning.

     Quantum Node
         A quantum computation executed as part of a larger :doc:`hybrid computation </glossary/hybrid_computation>`.